Huixxi/CS234-Reinforcement-Learning-Winter-2019/assignment 2/README.md

 # Assignment 2
-This assignment is a little bit hard, corresponding to lecture 8 to lecture 10(Policy Gradient I,II,III), which runs under the
+This assignment is a little bit hard, corresponding to lecture 5 and lecture 6, which runs under the
 [Pong-v0](https://gym.openai.com/envs/Pong-v0/) environments of [Open AI gym](https://gym.openai.com/).
-You better learn the course slides scrupulously and do the written homework first, which guarantees you fully understand the PG algorithm.
+You better learn the course slides scrupulously and do the written homework first, which guarantees you fully understand the algorithm.
 ***Notes:***
 > I just test it and it runs well.
 Because it will take a very long time to train.